adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# we can use logical systems to cooperate at scale

-## voting systems<br>can be<br>studied mathematically
+# voting systems can be<br>*studied mathematically*

 - it's possible to *prove* things about voting systems
-- systems can be provably *better than others*
+- some can be provably *better than others*
-- systems can even be provably *optimal*
+- some can even be provably *optimal*

 ---

-# logic is of course only the first part of progress
+# logic is of course only the first step

 we have to validate our ideas in the real world

-but we shouldn't neglect this powerful tool!
+but we shouldn't neglect logical analysis!

-logic can help us avoid many obvious mistakes and costly failed experiments
+logic can help us avoid obvious mistakes and costly failed experiments

 ---
 layout: chapter-title